aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-textboxes/_index.md

 ### Break a Link

-The following code snippet shows how to break a link for a shape.TextBox:
+The following code snippet demonstrates how to break a link for a shape.TextBox:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-LinkedTextboxes-WorkingWithLinkedTextboxes-BreakALink.java" >}}